 Is email marketing really better than social media?

-When I tell people I am in digital marketing and that I use email my main marketing tool, I tend to get this question quite a lot.
+When I tell people I am in digital marketing and that I use email my main marketing tool for small business, I tend to get this question quite a lot.
 The truth is that of course it isn’t, the growth of Facebook and Twitter in the digital marketing sphere have just cemented email as a more personal method of communication between organisations the people they wish to contact.

 For large organisations who can afford to communicate to their leads through every possible channel of communication, email is a no brainer.
 However for smaller organisations with smaller budgets, email can sometimes be completely overlooked in place of social media.
 Let me explain why this is a big missed opportunity.